 - Kathryn Dapre, Chair of Sustainable Scotland Network

-The launch event will be followed by a series of virtual workshops, where attendees will find further opportunities for engagement and collaboration.
+We are hosting a series of virtual workshops, where attendees will find further opportunities for engagement and collaboration.
 Workshop topics will range from energy use and production to sustainable communities and land use.
 They will be hosted by a range of organisations, including Strathclyde University, CBI Scotland, FutureArk Ltd and the Sustainable Scotland Network.

 Details about the workshops will be made available here.
-If you have an idea for a workshop or would be interested in hosting a discussion, please get in touch
+If you have an idea for a workshop or would be interested in hosting a discussion, please get in touch.

 Share your ideas

 In need of a project partner?
 Join the discussion and share your ideas and requests online using #COP26Challenge

 At COP26, we want to showcase your new and innovative partnerships to inspire even more action both across Scotland and globally.